-Staff: The applicant is proposing to replace the attached garage.
-As shown on the floor plan, all four walls of the attached garage will be removed and new walls will be erected (Exhibit

-A.10:A2.2).
-The replacement building will be a two-story expansion of the existing View Point Inn building.
-Since the applicant is replacing the existing attached garage, the replacement building is considered as new development.
+Staff: The applicant is proposing to expand the garage to establish a new single-family dwelling.
+As shown on the floor plan, the garage will be converted and a second story expansion is proposed (Exhibit I.8 - A2.3).
+Since the applicant is constructing an addition to contain a new use above the attached garage, the addition is considered as new development.

-As proposed, the newly constructed expansion will be located in the least visible portion of the site.
-Due to the location of the View Point Inn building, expansion of the building can only be done towards the north or west.
-Renderings show the historic building already protrudes and is visible along the tree line (Exhibit A.11).
-The addition will add additional massing to that protrusion in a manner that mimics the historic structure (Exhibit A.11).
-As proposed and designed, the new addition will not look out of place to the historic building.
+As proposed, the newly constructed addition and accessory building will be located in the least visible portion of the site.
+Due to the location of the View Point Inn building, expansion of the building can only be accomplished by extending towards the north or west.
+Renderings show the historic building already protrudes and is visible along the eastern tree line, as one looks from the Women's Forum State Park KVA (Exhibit I.9 - Existing View from Women's Forum).
+The accessory structure is not visible.
+The addition will add massing to that protrusion in a manner that mimics the historic structure (Exhibit I.9 - New View from Women's Forum).
+As proposed and designed, the new addition will not look out of place to the historic building and the accessory building will not be visible.
 Additionally, the distance to KVAs and existing vegetative cover on the property will limit the potential impacts to ensure compliance with this criterion to the maximum extent practical.

-The parking area is on the eastern side of the View Point Inn building.
-It is screened by existing vegetation and the View Point Inn building to the north and west.
-Most of the vegetation is located outside of the subject properties, so the applicant would not be able to manage this vegetation for visual subordinance purposes.
-The likelihood that the parking area would be seen through the narrow gaps between the historic structure and the vegetation is limited.
-Therefore, staff does not find that imposing conditions related to ensuring visual subordinance of the proposed parking area is necessary and the nature of the parking lot development already limits the potential impacts to ensure compliance with this criterion to the maximum extent practical.
+The parking area, curb, and trellises are on the eastern side of the View Point Inn building are also considered new development.
+They are screened by existing vegetation and the View Point Inn building to the north and west.
+The likelihood that the parking area, curb, and trellises would be seen from the Women's Forum State Park KVA through the narrow gaps between the historic structure and the vegetation is limited.
+Additionally, as discussed in Section 9.8, the parking area is required to be of a minimum size to accommodate the special use.
+Therefore, staff does not find that imposing conditions related to siting of the proposed parking area, curb, and trellises are necessary because it already is sited to minimize visibility from Key View Areas.
 This criterion is met.